 Justice for children can be better achieved by providing crucial resources for their lawyers.
 The ABA Children’s Rights Litigation Committee’s growing library of publications, tapes and podcasts gives attorneys who represent children the tools to successfully defend their rights.

 Issues that youth face once they turn 18 and leave the foster care system are covered in Assuring a Successful Transition, a five-part series led by experienced litigators from across the country.
-The experts discuss real-life scenarios and solutions to help youth transition to independent living as smoothly as possible.

 Legal representation isn’t required by every state for youth and children in the foster care system.
-The Committee maintains a webpage that maps representation requirements and lists organizations seeking volunteer attorneys.
+The Committee maintains a web page that maps representation requirements and lists organizations seeking volunteer attorneys.

 Grandfamilies.org – an online legal resource to better educate individuals about state laws, legislation and policy in support of relatives and the children in their care.
 Designed for caregivers as well as policymakers, advocates and attorneys.
 Attorneys wishing to get more involved should explore the Legal Impact Network for Kin (LINK) found on the website.